-Lou kindly posted the below after yesterday’s post (which is here).
+Lou kindly posted the below after his last post (which is here).

 “Depending on the type of mountains you are trying to model, there are different techniques.
 This is also the case for color.
 I have played with numerous ways and my best technique was to use the styrofoam for the base and shape only.
 Once the shape was maintained, I casted molds using very large molds from Bragdon enterprises and used a resin for the castings instead of plaster.
 The resin will give you much sharper edges and detail.

 If you choose to use a plaster, make sure you use the same material for the fills from one cast to another, otherwise your color will not match based on the material you are painting.
 Once this is done, I painted the whole mountain using white gesso paint mixed with latex Kilz2 primer.
 At this point, you are now painting on gesso like a normal artist does.